-“To have this solar panel is a dream come true,” Ahmed Helmy, one of the beneficiaries of the projects in El Boghdadi village, said, “it saves for us electricity and water, and helps save a lot of time and effort.”
+“To have this solar panel Sun with rays is a dream come true,” Ahmed Helmy, one of the beneficiaries of the projects in El Boghdadi village, said, “it saves for us electricity and water, and helps save a lot of time and effort.”

 To celebrate the 75th Anniversary during UN General Assembly Week, we launched the thematic film "Beyond Food" on the World Food Program's activities in Upper Egypt that aims to support community development, food security and empower women entrepreneurs.